Alfakynz/WildLight/README.md

 ## 📦 Installation

+### 👤 For users

+#### With Modrinth
+1. Go on Modrinth
+2. Search and download WildLight from modpack section
+3. Use 4GB of RAM to play (recommended)
+4. Launch and play WildLight ✨

+#### With CurseForge
+1. Download WildLight-x.x.x.zip from [release](https://github.com/Alfakynz/WildLight/releases/latest)
+2. Open CurseForge and import the downloaded file
+3. Use 4GB of RAM to play (recommended)
+4. Launch and play WildLight ✨

+### 👨‍💻 For dev
 1. Install [packwiz](https://packwiz.infra.link/)
 2. Clone the repo: `git clone https://github.com/Alfakynz/WildLight.git`
 3. Navigate to the WildLight directory: `cd WildLight`
 4. Navigate to the Minecraft version you want to use: `cd x.x.x`
-5. Export the pack as a .mrpack file for Modrinth: `packwiz modrinth export` or .zip for Cursforge (some bugs): `packwiz curseforge export`
+5. Export the pack as a .mrpack file for Modrinth: `packwiz modrinth export` or .zip for Cursforge: `packwiz curseforge export`
-6. Launch the exported file (WildLight-x.x.x.mrpack) using your Modrinth launcher
+6. Launch the exported file (WildLight-x.x.x.mrpack or WildLight-x.x.x.zip) using Modrinth or CurseForge

 ## 🔧 Recommendation